abhishek7467/My-SQL-With-Data-Science-/README.md

-# My-SQL-With-Data-Science-
+# MySQL-With-Data-Science-
-This is Sql from scratch to end.
+This is MySql course from scratch to end.